deni1688/kuberstore/README.md

 # kuberstore [K8s Exploration]
-This is a exploration project for kubernetes on the context of a microservice architecture.
+This is a exploration project for kubernetes in the context of a microservice architecture.

 ### Actors
 * [React TS] Simple client for adding a product